NordicSemiconductor/pc-nrfconnect-npm/doc/docs/overview.md

 !!! note "Note"
       Read [Connect the nPM1300 EK with nPM PowerUP](https://docs.nordicsemi.com/bundle/ug_npm1300_ek/page/UG/nPM1300_EK/use_ek_power_up.html) for information about the hardware setup required to use the nPM1300 EK with nPM PowerUP.

+### Offline mode actions

+You can set the desired PMIC configuration without selecting a device.
+The **Export Configuration** button let you then save this configuration to a file, while the **Load Configuration** allows you to import such a configuration from a file.

 ## After selection

 When you select a device, the application checks the firmware programmed on the nPM Controller.
 If needed, it asks you to program the required firmware.